 People who have lost a lot of sodium through vomiting, diarrhea, or use of diuretics (which make the kidneys excrete more sodium and water in urine)

-Women who are trying to become pregnant must stop taking lithium because rarely, lithium can cause heart defects in a developing fetus.
+Women who are trying to become pregnant or are pregnant must stop taking lithium because rarely, lithium can cause heart defects in a developing fetus.

 Sudden manic episodes are increasingly treated with second-generation antipsychotics Types of Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
-A number... read more because they act quickly and the risk of serious side effects is less than that with other drugs used to treat bipolar disorder.
-These drugs include aripiprazole, lurasidone, olanzapine, quetiapine, risperidone, ziprasidone, and cariprazine.
+A number... read more because they act quickly and the risk of serious side effects is less than that with other medications used to treat bipolar disorder.
+These medications include aripiprazole, lurasidone, olanzapine, quetiapine, risperidone, ziprasidone, cariprazine, and lumateperone.

 For bipolar depression, certain antipsychotics may be the best choice.
 Some of them are given with an antidepressant.

 Certain antidepressants are sometimes used to treat severe depression in people with bipolar disorder, but their use is controversial.
-Therefore, these drugs are used only for short periods and usually are given along with a mood-stabilizing drug or an atypical antipsychotic.
+Therefore, these medications are used only for short periods and usually are given along with a mood-stabilizing medication or an atypical antipsychotic.

 Electroconvulsive therapy (ECT—sometimes known as "shock therapy") is sometimes used for treatment-resistant depression and mania.